Housing Insecurity Resources

 - Washington State Department of Social and Health Services: State services for food, monetary, housing and medical.
 Also provide resources for youth services and mental health and addiction treatment.

 - Bothell Chamber of Commerce Resource Guide: An extensive list of resources for housing, medical, food, legal and other services in the Bothell area.

 For more in depth resources, including medical legal and employment check out the Student Resource Guide.

 CARE stands for Consultation, Assessment, Response, Education.
 The Care Team works to connect students with college and community resources in a non-judgmental and discrete manner.

 If you or a Cascadia student you know needs assistance, please refer them to CARE Team.

-Students who encounter emergency financial circumstances that jeopardize their ability to be successful students at Cascadia may apply for emergency financial assistance through the Aroha Compassion Grant program.
-These small grants are designed to cover a variety of one-time expenses.
-Documentation of the need is required.
+Students who encounter emergency financial circumstances that jeopardize their ability to be successful or stay enrolled at Cascadia can apply for emergency funding assistance through the Benefits Hub Emergency Grant.